 Several studies are now looking at the possible effects of soy proteins (called isoflavones) on prostate cancer risk.
 The results of these studies are not yet available.

-Some drugs may help reduce the risk of prostate cancer.
+Some drugs might help reduce the risk of prostate cancer.

 5-alpha reductase inhibitors

-Other drugs and dietary supplements that may help lower prostate cancer risk are now being tested in clinical trials.
-No other drug or supplement has been found to be helpful in studies large enough to allow experts to recommend they should be given to men.
+Other drugs and dietary supplements that might help lower prostate cancer risk are now being tested in clinical trials.
+But so far, none have been proven to do so.